 Offer help and support

-In providing notice of the meeting and its format, it is important to provide a way for people to get help and support joining and then participating in the meeting.
-This may be having someone on call to be able to help people over the phone or it might be using the help and support that is part of the service provider.
+In providing notice of the meeting and its format, it is important to provide a way for people to get help and support to join and participate in the meeting.

-Especially if this is the first time holding a meeting remotely, it is important to do a test.
-This will highlight the difficulties and identify areas in which your charity needs to be more prepared.
+A test meeting will highlight any issues and help identify areas in which your charity needs to be more prepared.

 Consider the meeting processes

-A meeting held remotely still needs to cover all the requirements your charity would cover in a regular in-person meeting.
-Make sure your charity is clear about:
+A meeting held remotely still needs to cover all requirements your charity would cover in a regular in-person meeting.
+Ensure your charity is clear about: